FailedIndustry/Industrial-Failure/pitch.md

 # Industrial Failure

-The epitome of player agency and freedom within an immersive futuristic dystopia where a pseudo-Skynet reigns supreme.
+The epitome of player agency and freedom within an immersive futuristic dystopia where a an autonomous, apathetic artificial-intelligence overlord reigns supreme.
 This multiplayer RPG grants players unparalleled control over their destiny, as they navigate a world manipulated by the external forces of a pseudo-Skynet.

 Players become the masters of their destiny, making moral decisions that shape their path — whether to embrace autocracy, join the resistance, pursue wealth,